luisaguirrelopez/luisaguirrelopez.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='https://lab.fengxiao.info/home'>Affiliations</a>.
-Department of Geography, Florida State University.
+subtitle: Department of Geography, Florida State University.

 profile:
   align: right